 Amy studied piano from a young age and began learning guitar and violin in her teens.
-She was accepted into the University of Cape Town for a degree in Piano: Musical Performance and Composition but decided to take a break from classical training and studied languages and translation instead whilst focusing on the guitar and songwriting.
-She played her first open Mic at Obviously Armchair in the quirky student suburb of Observatory in 2014.
-She began performing in her hometown of Bulawayo after a brief stint of travelling and working her way around Europe that year.
-Over the last three years, Amy has performed at several major festivals and events around Zimbabwe both as a solo act, and in a trio consisting of percussionist Nigel Mzingaye (Mzie) and electric guitarist Jonathan Wise.
+She was accepted into the University of Cape Town for a degree in Piano for Musical Performance and Composition but instead took a break from classical training and studied a BA in languages.
+She played her first open Mic at Obviously Armchair in the quirky student suburb of Observatory in Cape Town in 2014.
+Before moving to London, Amy performed at several major festivals and events around Zimbabwe both as a solo act, and in a trio consisting of percussionist Nigel Mzingaye (Mzie) and electric guitarist Jonathan Wise.

 Amy is now based in Camden Town, London.
 In 2018 she was invited to play on The Den Stage at The Cambridge Folk Festival which headlined artists Patti Smith and First Aid Kit.
 She released her debut EP The Suspects in February 2018 in collaboration with exquisitely talented violinist Georgina Leach who was recently nominated as ‘Instrumentalist Of The Year 2018’ by the Americana Music Association.
 The album features six of her signature tracks and has been met with some great reviews.
 Indie Band Guru recently described it as an EP that ‘perfectly showcases a musician who has a lot to offer.
 With an impressive range of sound, a lyrical depth and sublime vocals, all the right boxes are ticked.’
 The Suspects is available on most online stores and streaming sites.